sethcottle/tabcloser/README.md

 ![TabCloser Options](https://cdn.cottle.cloud/tabcloser/options.svg)

+#### URL Schema

 Let's breakdown how TabCloser decides if it should close a tab.
 TabCloser is using regular expressions to look for a partial match on a dedicated URL for each service.

-Here's how TabCloser is handling regular expressions:
+Here's how TabCloser is handling URLs for each service:

 `^`: The start of the URL